naikymen/ssh-dns-magic/README.md

 You must setup port-forwarding on your home network, and forward a port of choice to the Pi.

-You should add the pi-side script to /usr/local/bin/ or a folder of choice, and update /etc/rc.local accordingly for it to launch at system startup. nohup /usr/local/bin/getPIP &
+You must install dnsutils on the Pi, i used the dig command: sudo apt-get install dnusutils You should add the pi-side script to /usr/local/bin/ or a folder of choice, and update /etc/rc.local accordingly for it to launch at system startup. nohup /usr/local/bin/getPIP &

 You must setup the ssh server on the Pi to accept connections.
 Instructions for this are widely available on the net, as for all things omitted here.

 You should setup the cloud server with a static ip o address, and generate the appropiate RSA keys.
 You will need 2 of them:
 One for client-Pi authentication
 One for Pi-server authentication
 Make them with ssh-keygen as usual, no passwords this time around.
+Add the public keys to the corresponding authorized_keys files (located at ~/.ssh).

-For mounting the pi on the client machine, sshfs must be installed: sudo apt-get install sshfs
+For mounting the pi on the client machine, sshfs must be installed: sudo apt-get install sshfs Mounting through ssh is awesome!

 Note: reverse ssh was an option, but awesome amounts of lag and routing traffic through the google server made this a bad idea, cool though.